joeriks/napkin-sample/readme.md

 For comments use /* */

-You can add commands to your code
+###If you use the Generator you can use include and map commands

 Include (and parse) another file.
 Result will be put on top of the existing file.